AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     void setACoeffs (int amrlev, const MultiFab& alpha);
     void setBCoeffs (int amrlev, const Array<MultiFab const*,AMREX_SPACEDIM>& beta);

 to set up the coefficients for equation :eq:`eqn::abeclap`.
-This is unecessary for :cpp:`MLPoisson`, as there are no coefficients to set.
+This is unnecessary for :cpp:`MLPoisson`, as there are no coefficients to set.
 For :cpp:`MLNodeLaplacian`, one needs to call the member function